 Below, you can learn more about each of the cohort members and their experience.

-The Refugee Livelihood Lab is made possible by funding from Innoweave, SFU International, Surrey Local Immigration Partnership, City of Surrey, and SFU Surrey.
+The Refugee Livelihood Lab is made possible by funding from Innoweave, The Djavad Mowafaghian Foundation, SFU International, Surrey Local Immigration Partnership, City of Surrey, and SFU Surrey.
 Learn more about the Refugee Livelihood program here.

 Rana Alahmad works as Refugee and Specialized Program Coordinator at DIVERSEcity, and volunteered at ISS of BC, and with refugees at the Vancouver International Airport.
 Rana developed a solid understanding of the needs of newcomers to Canada, in-depth knowledge of the refugees’ experience, and was able to network and cooperate with several service providers in the community.
 Rana holds a degree in Biotechnology and Genetic Engineering, and she worked as a research assistant and an elementary school teacher before immigrating to Canada five years ago.
 Rana started her Graduate Diploma in Business Administration at SFU recently, and is planning to ladder into the MBA program.
 She loves the outdoors, and enjoys reading and travelling too!
 She is excited to join the Refugee Livelihood Lab, and is looking forward to meeting all the participants.